 Unlike Goldilocks, I didn't find the right temperature law firm.
 I worked at each firm for roughly two years (which coincidentally is the national average for a millennial in a new job).
 At each firm, I quickly earned the trust of partners, and clients would often call me directly about ongoing and new cases.
 And, yes, I could make a legal brief sing.
 But it wasn't enough to sustain me.
 I pulled the plug on firms whose partners told me they were looking for the "next JP Box" when hiring new associates.

-When I left each firm, disappointed partners would ask me a seemingly simple question: why are you leaving us?
-At the time, I couldn't articulate a good reason.
-I was simply following a voice within me to continue searching for myself and my place in this world.
+When I left each firm, disappointed partners would ask me seemingly simple questions: “Why are you leaving us?
+What could we have done differently"?”
+At the time, I couldn't articulate a specific answer.
+I was simply following an instinct that my journey did not end at that particular firm.

 After six years as a lawyer, I switched gears and co-founded a merino wool children's wear company called Chasing Windmills.
 For that story, you'll have to check out the company that my wife (Sarah) and I co-founded and launched in 2015.

 Time has given me perspective.
-I've realized that my journey -- the successful but unfulfilled associate -- is not all that unique.
-The internal conflicts that drove me away from practicing law could be traced, in part, to the generational divides between Boomers, Gen Xers, and Millennials.
+I've realized that my journey -- the successful but unfulfilled associate -- is not unique.
+The internal conflicts that drove me away from practicing law could be traced, in part, to the generational miscommunication and misunderstanding between Boomers, Gen Xers, and Millennials.
 I began to wonder: what would a Millennial-friendly law firm look like, and how could it thrive?
 What steps can law firms take -- big and small -- to attract and retain their best young associates?

-These questions led me to where I am now: a lawyer-turned-entrepreneur and consultant.
+These questions led me to where I am now: a lawyer-turned-entrepreneur, consultant, and author.
 I help law firms understand how to attract and keep their best Millennial associates.
 In a way, I'm hoping to create the perfect firm for all those young Goldilocks associates out there -- a firm that will thrive financially because of its ability to motivate and keep its best young talent.

 When I advise law firms on Millennials, it's not coming from an outsider who never practiced law or a person who belongs to a different generation.
-I am a lawyer, licensed in two states.
+I am a lawyer, licensed in Colorado and Washington, DC.
 I am a Millennial born in 1981.
 I've lived the life and I've done the research.

-I can help law firms bridge the gap with their Millennial attorneys and usher in a new era at law firms where all attorneys -- Boomers to Millennials -- work together effectively and harmoniously.
+I can help law firms bridge the gap with their Millennial attorneys and usher in a new era where all attorneys -- from Boomers to Gen Xers to Millennials -- work together effectively and harmoniously.
 Sure, it might sound idealistic, but that's lesson number one about Millennials: we dream big.